Anadea/anadea_blog/content/posts/most-secure-cloud-storage-for-smbs-aws-azure-gcp-or-digitalocean/index.md

 To facilitate your search for the best cloud service for your business, we’ve prepared a list of factors that should be taken into account.

-Your Business and Technical Requirements
+### Your Business and Technical Requirements

 Before diving deep into the comparison of the available platforms, you should start with the analysis of your own expectations and needs.
 The cloud provider should align with your core requirements.
-The better the platform fits your needs and pain points, the greater your efficiency is..
+The better the platform fits your needs and pain points, the greater your efficiency is.
 Here are the key parameters to evaluate.

-Workload type.
+* **Workload type**.
 Does your business deal mainly with general applications or heavy data processing systems?
 Do you expect a cloud platform to cope with IoT solutions or high-performance computing tools?
 Different cloud platforms are designed with different needs in mind.

-Industry-focused compliance.
+* **Industry-focused compliance**.
 Such industries as healthcare, finance, or government require strict compliance with regulations like FATF, FCA, HIPAA or GDPR.
 Not all cloud platforms cover the same compliance standards.
 That’s why you should verify whether the selected platform offers compliance tracking and enablement.

-Integrations.
+* **Integrations**.
 You should make sure the cloud platform will seamlessly integrate with your existing IT ecosystem, databases, and third-party services that you rely on.

-Preferred cloud model.
+* **Preferred cloud model**.
 It is necessary to decide whether you need public, private, hybrid, or multi-cloud support.
 Your choice should depend on your data sensitivity and infrastructure plans.

-Cost and Pricing
+### Cost and Pricing

 In many cases, the use of cloud services is considered to be a more feasible option than supporting on-premises infrastructure.
 However, to keep your expenses within the set frameworks and budget, you need to understand the peculiarities of cloud pricing.